Exit Eden: History

 On 20 October 2023, Somerville released a statement, in which she announced new material for an upcoming release and that she would step down from the band to focus on her three children.
 The other members confirmed that they will continue without replacing her.
-Four days later, Exit Eden released their new single "Run!".
+Four days later, Exit Eden released their new single "Run!" featuring Marco Hietala.
 Femme Fatales, the band's second studio album was released on January 12, 2024 and contained the band's own songs for the first time.